cmalven/modu/docs/index.md

 ### Initiate modules

 Finally, in your main `.js` file (e.g. `main.js`) create a module `App`.
-The only required option for `App` is `importMethod`, which tells Modu how to dynamically import modules and smooths over path issues in various dynamic import implementations (such as Webpack).
-The below example uses a Webpack comment to generate human-readable chunk names, but this is specific to Webpack and completely optional.
+The only required option for `App` is `importMethod`, which tells Modu how to dynamically import modules and smooths over path issues in various dynamic import implementations.

 ```js
 import { App } from '@malven/modu';